top of page

 I read about the 13th century Norman Isabel Neville whose name was chosen by her son over the Saxon-sounding name of his father.
 He took the name, Geoffrey FitzRobert de Neville, and he was the First Baron of Raby Castle.

-I wondered at the middle names of my grandmother and her Neville grandmother: Isabella.
+I wondered at the middle names of my grandmother and her Neville grandmother which might have been a family name handed down: Isabella.

 And then, one day, when I was early to meet a friend for coffee in town, I popped into the bookshop next door and began leafing through Dan Jones' book Plantagenets.
-There was a map of England showing the family strongholds across the country, and there were the Neville's, over much of it, and my focus was drawn to the Neville's of Suffolk.
+There was a map of England showing the strongholds of noble families across the country, and there were the Neville's over much of it.
+My attention was drawn to the Neville's of Suffolk.

-Of course it takes triple-checking facts, months of head-numbing attempts at understanding, and lots of researching transcribed manuscript documents, but with the help of the essays of an ancestor who researched our family just before the First World War, and with two wonderfully generous local historians based in Clavering and Lavenham, within months I had a dazzling view on my forebears where one year ago I had shadow and space.
+Of course it takes triple-checking facts, months of head-numbing attempts at understanding, and lots of researching transcribed manuscript documents.
+But with the help of three essays published in The Genealogist by our clergyman ancestor who researched our family just before the First World War, and with two wonderfully generous local historians based in Clavering and Lavenham, within months I had a dazzling view on my forebears where one year ago I had shadow and space.

 Well.

-When I watched Shakespeare's Richard III and laughed to myself, Granny! when I saw Anne Neville - it turns out that it was true.
+When I watched Shakespeare's Richard III and thought Granny! when I saw Anne Neville - it turns out that it was true.
 We're related to Richard III too, and Edward IV, which means we are related to those little Princes in the Tower through their grandmother, Cicely Neville, known as the Rose of Raby.

 And when I was riveted by Ben Whishaw playing Richard II, unkinging himself before Henry Bolingbroke, future Henry IV?
 My ancestors supported the deposition.
 They would very likely have been part of the discussion to have him removed.
 In that scene in the play I can imagine them now, in the room.
 Our ancestor William, youngest son of Ralph Neville and Alice Audley, who married Elizabeth Waleys in Suffolk, served Richard II.
 He is our direct line through my father up to the Neville's of Raby Castle.